Carmen R. Lugo-Lugo

 - Lugo-Lugo, Carmen R. and Mary K. Bloodsworth-Lugo.
 Forthcoming.
 “De-Racializing Representations of Femininity and the Marketing of Latinidad: Zoe Saldaña and L’Oreal’s True Match Campaign.”
 In Theories of the Flesh: Philosophical Essays on Gender, Race, Sexuality, Global Politics, and Latinidad.
 José Medina, Andrea Pitts, and Mariana Ortega, eds.
 Oxford: Oxford University Press.

-- Lugo-Lugo, Carmen R. 2018.
+- Lugo-Lugo, Carmen R. 2019.
 “Some of my Students are Leprechauns (Or Why it is Difficult for White College Students that Racism is still a Big Deal).”
 In Teaching with Tension.
 Philathia Bolton, Cassander Smith, and Lee Bebout Eds.
-Evanston: Northwestern University Press.
+Evanston: Northwestern University Press, pp. 255-266.

 - Bloodsworth-Lugo, Mary K. and Carmen R. Lugo-Lugo.
 2013.
 “The Monster Within: Post-9/11 Narratives and Threat and the US Shifting Terrain of Terror.”
 In Monster Culture in the 21st Century: A Reader.
 Marina Levina and Diem-My Bui, Eds.
-New York: Continuum.
+New York: Continuum, pp. 243-255.

 - Bloodsworth-Lugo, Mary K. and Carmen R. Lugo-Lugo.
 2013.
 “Elisions of Race and Stories of Progress: Planet 51 and Princess and the Frog.”
 In Race, Philosophy, and Film.
 Mary K. Bloodsworth-Lugo and Dan Flory, Eds.
-New York: Routledge.
+New York: Routledge, pp. 181-193.

 - Lugo-Lugo, Carmen R. 2012.
 “A Prostitute, a Servant, and a Customer Service Representative: A Latina in Academia.”
-Presumed Incompetent.
-Edited by Angela P. Harris, Gabriella Gutierrez y Muhs, et al. Logan: Utah State University Press, Pp. 40-49.
+In Presumed Incompetent.
+Angela P. Harris, Gabriella Gutierrez y Muhs, et al., eds.
+Logan: Utah State University Press, Pp. 40-49.

 - Lugo-Lugo, Carmen R. and Mary K. Bloodsworth-Lugo.
 2012. “‘Look out New World, Here we Come’?
 Race, Racialization, and Sexuality in Four Children’s Animated Films by Disney, Pixar, and Dreamworks.”
 In Cinematic Sociology: Social Life in Film, Second Edition.
-Jean-Anne Sutherland and Kathryn Feltey.
+Jean-Anne Sutherland and Kathryn Feltey, eds.
 Thousand Oakes: Sage.
 Pp. 261-271.

 - Bloodsworth-Lugo, Mary K. and Carmen R. Lugo-Lugo.
 2019.
 “Fears of Contagion and Militarized Responses to Disaster After 9/11.”
 Peace Review: A Journal of Social Justice.
 Vol. 31.
 Pp. 91-99.